Direct limits in categories of normed vector lattices and Banach lattices: Introduction and overview

 The constructions in \cref{sec:direct_limits_existence_via_three_standard_constructions} are not guaranteed to work for all thirteen categories of vector lattices, normed vector lattices, and Banach lattices under consideration.
 For six of these, the existence of direct limits of their general direct systems remains open.
-Nevertheless, the results in \cref{sec:interval_preserving_and_almost_interval_preserving_linear_maps} enable us to say something in \cref{sec:direct_limits_additional_results} about the basic structure of some direct limits that \emph{do} exist.
+Nevertheless, the results in \cref{sec:interval_preserving_and_almost_interval_preserving_linear_maps_and_lattice_homomorphisms} enable us to say something in \cref{sec:direct_limits_additional_results} about the basic structure of those direct limits that \emph{do} exist.
 For five of these exceptional categories, we give an example of a direct system for which the standard construction `unexpectedly' still produces a direct limit, and an example where it fails to do so.

 The concluding \cref{sec:direct_limits_and_order_continuity} is concerned with the order continuity of direct limits of direct systems of Banach lattices. \cref{sec:direct_limits_existence_via_three_standard_constructions} shows that direct limits exist in the category of Banach lattices and contractive almost interval preserving vector lattice homomorphisms.
 When all Banach lattices in a direct system in this category are order continuous, then, as is shown in this section, so is the Banach lattice in its direct limit.
-As an application, we show that a Banach function space over a topological space has an order continuous norm when the topologies on all its compact subsets are metrisable and (the images of) the continuous compactly supported functions are dense in it.
+As an application, we show that a Banach function space over a locally compact Hausdorff space has an order continuous norm when the topologies on all its compact subsets are metrisable and (the images of) the continuous compactly supported functions are dense in it.
+An alternate, more direct proof of this is also provided.

 It seems natural to wonder whether methods as in \cite{van_amstel_van_der_walt_UNPUBLISHED:2022}, using direct as well as inverse limits in categories of vector lattices, can also be applied to problems in normed vector lattices and Banach lattices, once the material in the present paper has been supplemented with sufficiently many results on inverse limits of direct systems of normed vector lattices and Banach lattices.